 The Chinese target audience for hair care products is made of three major groups:

 - Middle-aged women: they are 35-50 years old.
-Due to the growth of their age, the time left indelible signs on these ladies.
-Moreover, overate concentration on family, their hair is lack of care.
+Due to the growth of their age, time left indelible signs on these ladies.
+Moreover, overate concentration on family, and their hair is lack care.

-- Scientific-work women, they are 35-45 years old.
+- Scientific-work women are 35-45 years old.
 Highly educated.
-Lasting brain using of study has consumed their hair, and most of them need to work in the laboratories, those chemical elements they encounter in their work would damage their hair.
+Lasting brain use of study has consumed their hair, and most of them need to work in the laboratories, those chemical elements they encounter in their work would damage their hair.
 They urgently need effective hair growth products for their future life

-- Iron deficient women between are 22-40 years old.
-Most of them live in first-tier cities like Shanghai, Beijing.
-The fast pace of life and high pressure of their jobs make them limited time for the rest.
+- Iron-deficient women between 22-40 years old.
+Most of them live in first-tier cities like Shanghai, and Beijing.
+The fast pace of life and the high pressure of their jobs make their limited time for rest.
 Unhealthy lifestyles are damaging their hair day by day.